 It finally clicked.
 My immune system is a bit occupied, so throwing a virus (whether that be a cold or the flu) into the mix really causes it to flare.

 Thankfully, last year, after understanding this, I decided to do a little experiment to see how successful I could be at preventing the colds.
-My experiment gave me some interesting results and led me to re-work a bit of our Autoimmune-Friendly Flu Prevention Protocol.
+My experiment gave me interesting results, and ultimately led to the tips I share below.

-The best part about this protocol is that it is NOT immune stimulating.
+The best part about these tips is that they are NOT immune stimulating.
 Some of the common flu prevention tips, even the natural ones like using elderberry syrup, can really rev up an autoimmune-prone immune system… causing flares.

 I think you’ll actually be surprised at just how simple all of this is.
 You’ve probably already heard the majority of it!
 But it might not seem so easy when you have holiday treats staring you in the face.
 Decisions, decisions…

 5 Tips for Preventing Colds & Flu When You Have an Autoimmune Disease

 1. Reduce sugar, alcohol, and caffeine intake.